Attendance

 Leave of Absence during Term Time (holidays)

-Headteachers are no longer permitted to agree a Leave of Absence during term time.
-This includes where parents decide to take their children out of school for a family holiday during term time.
+Children are not entitled to holidays in term time.
+Family holidays should be taken during school holiday periods.
 If a parent intends to take their child out of school for a leave of absence during term time, they must have requested this in advance.
-Failure to complete a leave of absence form could result in a fine or prosecution.
+All leave of absence during term time requests will be unauthorised except for exceptional circumstances (at the discretion of the Headteacher).

 Further guidance and information can be found on the Nottinghamshire County Council website.